xingchenwan/nasbowl/README.md

     python3 -u nas_regression.py --n_repeat 20 --n_train 50 --n_test 400 --dataset nasbench201 --task cifar100
     python3 -u nas_regression.py --n_repeat 20 --n_train 50 --n_test 400 --dataset nasbench201 --task ImageNet16-120
     ```
-    For transfer learning results on NAS-Bench-201, run
-    ```
-    python3 -u transfer_nasbench201.py
-    ```

 4. To run open-domain search on DARTS search space (currently only single-GPU is supported):
     ```bash
     python3 -u run_darts.py --cutout --auxiliary --search_space darts
     ```
-   Note that due to the high stochasticity on the CIFAR-10 task, you might get the exact same cell from the paper.
+   Note that due to the high stochasticity on the CIFAR-10 task, you might not get the exactly same cell from the paper.
 The code
    above will take approximate 3 days to finish on a single modern GPU.

    This code does not include the evaluation part of the final architecture.
 However, given the Genotypes returned,